 Sexual abuse often happens to people who cannot protect themselves such as children, the elderly and the disabled.
 Perpetrators see them as easy targets because they are either too young, too old or too disabled, to fight back or report the crime.
-During her time as a Sex Crimes Prosecutor in Jackson County, Missouri, our partner, Jill Kanatzar, came face to face with such perpetrators and used the criminal law to obtain justice.
-It was in this position Jill found her calling to be the voice of victims.
+During their time as Assistant Prosecutors in Jackson County, Missouri, our partners, Jill Kanatzar and Lauren Dollar, came face to face with such perpetrators and used the criminal law to obtain justice.
+It was in this position Jill and Lauren found their callings to be the voice of victims.

-Jill carries this same passion and resolve to our firm in representing victims in civil cases.
-Under her guidance, we work tirelessly to obtain justice for our clients and to ensure what has happened to our clients does not happen to others again.
+Jill and Lauren carry this same passion and resolve to our firm in representing victims in civil cases.
+We work tirelessly to obtain justice for our clients and to ensure what has happened to our clients does not happen to others again.

 While representing the State of Missouri, Jill tried sexual abuse cases including forcible rape and sodomy, statutory rape and sodomy and sexual assault.
 She has witnessed the strength survivors maintain and helped victims from an 89-year-old woman violently raped in her own home by an intruder to a 9-month-old child molested by a caregiver.

 Two of Lauren’s cases in particular – a domestic assault trial with an 11-year-old witness and a child molestation sentencing – inspired her to be the voice of sexual abuse victims with our firm.
 After directing the 11-year-old witness to recount the abuse she witnessed her mother suffer in that one case, and then questioning the mother of two young girls who had been molested in another, Lauren knew she had to fight to protect those who cannot always protect themselves.

 If you or a loved one has been sexually abused by a perpetrator in an institution such as a church, day care provider, school, group home or nursing home, we want to help.
 No one should take advantage of vulnerable members of our community.
 No matter the situation.